nenasedk/pRTJOSS/paper.md

 This fully deterministic process stabilized the log-likelihood calculations in the retrievals, and resulted in a 5$\times$ improvement in the speed of the c-k mixing function.

 # Using the Hansen distribution with EDDYSED
-The \ed cloud model from \citet{ackerman_precipitating_2001} is ...
+The EddySED cloud model from `@ackermann:2019` is ...

-Trypically, it assumes a log-normal particle size distribution, where the geometric particle radius will vary throughout the atmosphere as a function of the vertical diffusion coefficient \kzz and the sedimentation fraction \fsed.
+Typically, it  a log-normal particle size distribution is assumed where the geometric particle radius will vary throughout the atmosphere as a function of the vertical diffusion coefficient \kzz and the sedimentation fraction \fsed.
 Here, we will substitute the log-normal particle size distribution with the Hansen distribution, and will rederive the calculation for the particle radius as a function of \kzz and \fsed.

 We begin with a review of the \ed model: the distribution of the number of particles as a function of particle radius, $n(r)$ is approximated as a log-normal distribution with width $\sigma_{g}$ and characteristic geometric radius $r_{g}$.